-I’ve been using VSTS hosted at visualstudio.com for a few years now.
+I’ve been using Azure DevOps (formerly called VSTS) hosted at visualstudio.com for a few years now.
 Over the past year I’ve been using their platform for continuous integration and continuous deployments.
 This is one of the more powerful features that the team continually is improving and making life easier for developers.

 To setup the build process, choose to create a brand new Empty Process.
 You’ll need to specify the Name and Agent Queue like so:

 Next, choose from where to obtain the source.
-This can come from VSTS, or you can use GitHub, BitBucket, or another source:
+This can come from Azure DevOps, GitHub, BitBucket, or another source:

 In Phase 1, Add the first task for restoring from NuGet.
 This is the NuGet task with the restore command selected.
 Next, add a Visual Studio Build task.
 Then add a PowerShell Script task and two more NuGet tasks.
 Your Phase 1 should resemble something like this:

 The next step will be for us to define our PowerShell Script.
 I’ve changed the Type from File Path to Inline Script and added the following in the Inline Script field: